A duodenal ulcer is a sore in the lining of the intestine. The first part of the small intestine, just past the stomach, is called the duodenum.

 - Excessive alcohol intake

-Duodenal ulcers do not always cause symptoms.
-Symptoms may come and go.
+Some people may not have symptoms.
+Others may have problems that come and go.
 Food or fluids sometimes make symptoms better.
 Having an empty stomach may make symptoms worse.
-However, symptoms can occur at any time.

 - Loss of appetite

 Ulcers can cause serious problems and severe belly pain.
 One problem is bleeding.
 This may result in: